 When the time came, I walked next to a passenger in his motorized wheelchair who told me he took the train often.
 We were seated in a special car just for handicapped people.

 Much of my ride was spent multitasking–conducting business on my cell phone while looking out the window at the vista as it flashed by.
 The combination of my clogged ears, the clickety-clack of the train wheels, and the periodic poor phone reception made it difficult to converse.

 Apparently, my voice was getting progressively louder unbeknownst to me.
 Suddenly, a hand appeared from nowhere and dropped a note onto the fold-down table in front of me which held all my business correspondence.
 It read: Seriously? (double underlined) Quiet!!
 Do we all “have to” listen to your conversation?
 Sh-sh-sh!
 Thank you

-Opps, I had offended someone, although I didn’t realize that because one is handicapped one requires exceptional quiet.
-Nevertheless, I turned around to identify my assailant, and assumed it must be the woman sitting two rows behind me who was hiding behind a seatback.
+Oops, I had offended someone, although I didn’t realize that because one is handicapped one requires exceptional quiet.
+Nevertheless, I turned around to identify my assailant and assumed it must be the woman sitting two rows behind me who was hiding behind a seatback.

 I stated in a raised voice, “I apologize if I offended you, but you are always welcome to change your seat.”
 She did not respond.

 I continued my phone conversation but did ratchet it down several notches.
 A short while later, my assailant passed by holding a professionally printed sign which she held up briefly in front of me.
 It said something like: Be quiet, this is a handicapped car.
 She then made her way further down the car and showed it to other perceived offenders.

 I thought to myself, what a poor soul, and said to her as she trailed past, “I’m so sorry that I disturbed you.”
 Her response: “I don’t care!”